What is porpoising? F1’s aerodynamic phenomenon explained

-To expand a little, F1’s new rules are born out of a desire to see cars able to follow each other more closely.
-You see, under the old rules, getting close enough to a rival to launch a Daniel Ricciardo-style overtake was very difficult at most circuits, because the manner in which the cars created downforce left a wake of turbulent air.
+To expand a little, F1’s latest rulebook was born out of a desire to see cars able to follow each other more closely.
+You see, under the old rules, getting close enough to a rival to launch a Fernando Alonso-style overtake was very difficult at most circuits, because the manner in which the cars created downforce left a wake of turbulent air.
 If you got stuck in this ‘dirty’ air, you’d lose downforce, making overtaking more difficult.

 It’s the main reason why F1 cars have the DRS (Drag Reduction System); a flap in the rear wing that gives higher top speed, which drivers can open when they’re within a second of the car ahead.